-National Deadline for Graduate Students: Late January 2022
+National Deadline for Graduate Students: January 24, 2024

-National Deadline for Undergraduate Students: Early February 2022
+National Deadline for Undergraduate Students: January 31, 2024

 Boren awards allow U.S. undergraduate and graduate students to study less commonly taught languages in world regions critical to U.S. interests, but underrepresented in study abroad.

 Boren Scholarships are for undergraduate students and Boren Fellowships are for graduate students.

 In addition to the traditional study award, Boren also offers the following special initiative programs:

 - African Flagship Languages Initiative (AFLI) - Boren applicants from any U.S. college or university may apply for the African Flagship Languages Initiative (AFLI) to study Akan/Twi, French, Portuguese, Swahili, Wolof or Zulu.

 - Indonesian Flagship Language Initiative (IFLI) - Boren applicants from any U.S. college or university may apply for intensive language study of Indonesian and cultural immersion through domestic and overseas language programs.